Blepharitis from Eyelash Extensions

 3. Shorten the Fill Times – Suggest the client comes every week for a shorter fill rather than every two or three.
 The least amount of time as possible subjected to the fumes of the adhesive, the better!
 Cutting down the lash fill time will cut down the chances of sensitivity and reaction!

-4. Fan the Lashes – If a shorter fill time doesn’t do the trick and your clients are still experiencing mild discomfort (a.k.a. their eyes are watering) try using a fan!
-As stated above (and in our blog on Eyelash Extension Glue Ingredients), there is a chemical present in adhesive during/immediately after lashing.
-That chemical goes away once the adhesive cures (no more than 24 hours).
-For clients who are sensitive to the chemical, it may be a good idea to use a fan throughout the appointment.
-Doing so will keep the fumes of the chemical from lingering around and causing your client discomfort.
+4. Fan the Lashes – For clients who are sensitive to the chemicals in the lash adhesive, it may be a good idea to use a fan throughout the appointment.
+Doing so will keep the fumes from lingering around and causing your client discomfort.
 Try using the fan for a few minutes after the appointment.
 This will ensure those fumes are as good as gone.

 Avoiding the Possibility of Reaction to Eyelash Extension Glue